 Conversion tracking pixels are small snippets of code that you can plant in the backend of your web pages.
 They help you track specific actions that users might take after viewing your ad.
 For instance, a Facebook user might see your ad, click on it, go to your website, make a purchase, and be presented with a confirmation page.
 You can plant your pixel on the confirmation page so you know when you’ve converted a customer.
 From there, you can target people similar to your buyers or retarget people who didn’t make a purchase.

-As of this summer, Facebook even allows marketers to track in-store visits and sales through through the new “store visits” metric and Offline Conversions API, which matches transaction data from their customer database to Facebook Ads reports.
+Facebook even allows marketers to track in-store visits and sales through through the new “store visits” metric and Offline Conversions API, which matches transaction data from their customer database to Facebook Ads reports.
 This is particularly helpful for optimizing local awareness ads, which are built to drive foot traffic to brick-and-mortar retail locations, and can provide a serious boost to your holiday sales quota.

 If you’re looking to run dynamic product ads and retarget consumers across devices, you’ll need to prepare your product catalog for Facebook’s ad platform.
 As Facebook notes, product catalogues contain “a list of products you want to advertise, their availability, product URL, image URL and other product attributes.”
 Don’t waste valuable time assembling this information in the thick of holiday shopping season.
 Get it ready now so your brand doesn’t miss a beat.